Coronary Stents, Blood Thinners and Disease Prevention

 Blood Thinners to Prevent Clot Formation Inside the Stent

-That is why 81 mg of aspirin a day should be taken together with another blood thinner like clopidogrel (Plavix™) or ticagreclor (Brilinta™) for at least 12 months.
+That is why 81 mg of aspirin should be taken daily, together with another blood thinner like clopidogrel (Plavix) or ticagrelor (Brilinta), for at least 12 months.
 That is in the 2014 AHA/ACC Guideline for the Management of Patients With Non–ST-Elevation Acute Coronary Syndromes (6.2.1.2).
-The aspirin has to be taken indefinitely.
+Aspirin must be taken indefinitely.

-It is noteworthy to look again at the NNT of the aspirin/ticagrelor because the third-party, independent meta-analysis shows that “No patients were helped.”
-So what is the basis of the AHA/ACC for the recommendation?
+It is noteworthy to revisit the NNT of aspirin/ticagrelor, as a third-party, independent meta-analysis reveals that “No patients were helped.”
+So, what is the basis of the AHA/ACC for the recommendation?
 They are from the two studies.
-Namely this and this.
-Both funded by AstraZeneca.
+Namely, this and this.
+Both are funded by AstraZeneca.
 The same company that makes ticagrelor.
 I wrote a little bit about the ACC in this article, Are You Skipping Breakfast?

 After an angiogram, it is also best to postpone any elective surgery for at least a month or while the patient is on double blood thinners.
 That is because the blood thinners should not be stopped or else a blood clot can form within the stent and lead to a heart attack.
 If there is a need to have emergency surgery for some reason, then the surgeon will have to weight what matters more.
 Stopping the blood thinner and risk a heart attack or go ahead with the surgery and risk bleeding.